By Barbara Pierce

 Reduce cavities: Cavities in young children has become the most common chronic childhood disease, impacting more children than asthma.
 Kids who suffer from poor oral health are three times more likely to miss school as a result of dental pain.

 Cavities and tooth decay are preventable.
 Fluoride varnish can prevent about one-third of cavities in baby teeth.
 Children living in communities with fluoridated tap water have fewer cavities than children whose water is not fluoridated.
 Children who brush daily with fluoride toothpaste have fewer cavities.
 Applying dental sealants to the molars can prevent 80% of cavities.
+Your child’s dentist may recommend dental crowns when it is necessary to repair and restore a primary (baby) tooth that is extensively decayed (has a large cavity), a tooth fractured due to trauma, or a primary tooth that has not developed properly.

 A significant risk for infants is from baby bottle tooth decay.
 Liquids that contribute to this condition include milk, formula, fruit juice, soda, and any other sweetened drinks.
 If your child needs to sleep with a bottle, water is the best option.